 What is Kwanzaa and how to celebrate it?

 Kwanzaa is the fastest-growing holiday in the world.
-It’s a non-religious celebration created by African Americans 55 years ago to highlight accomplishments of Black people throughout history and to honor Black leaders here in the U.S. and around the world.
+It’s a non-religious celebration created by African Americans 55 years ago to highlight Black people’s accomplishments throughout history and honor Black leaders here in the U.S. and worldwide.
 The holiday lasts from Dec.
 26 through Jan.
 1 every year and is not just for Africans and African Americans.
 People of all races and ethnicities are welcome to celebrate Kwanzaa.